aananthcn/sota/README.md

 	sudo apt-get install libmysqlclient-dev
 	search google on how to create user named "sota"

+3. JOJODIFF - This is the diff / patch tool used to generate diff before download.
+Refer http://jojodiff.sourceforge.net/ and https://github.com/valerinistor/jojodiff.
+Make sure you compile this for both intel and ARM machine and then initiate the process.

+4. Apache2 & PHP for the WEB Interface - Install the following on a ubuntu system.
+And delete /var/www/html/index.html and copy the files in web/ directory of this project to /var/www/html/ and ensure the apache2 is configured to load the index.php file by default. sudo apt-get install apache2 sudo apt-get install php5 libapache2-mod-php5 sudo apt-get install php5-mysql

 ## Design

 Please check Visteon_SOTA_HLD.pdf for more details.